 Not all pants are created equal.
 Lululemon came out with a special edition Wunder Under Pant*Pleats.
 They are out-of-this-world.
 They are a stylish no fuss solution to spicing up your workout wardrobe.
 Wear them to yoga, to the gym or to the mall.
 They are that versatile.
 They fit like a second skin and the way they make your butt defy gravity is unmatched.

 Exercise has so many benefits, why not add shopper’s high to the list.
 Equip yourself with some fabulous new workout gear and boost your confidence at the gym.
+One area I did not cover is footwear; Vessi shoes are well worth checking out if you’re looking for a new pair of runners.
 Avoid fashion faux pas because you never know who you will “run” into.
 So flex your fashion muscles and enjoy your shopping, ladies.